How to Make Incredibly Healthy Hot Chocolate...With Spices! (A Keto Version Included)

 I LOVE chocolate....especially dark chocolate.
 And I love hot chocolate on a cold winter day, too.
-But in recent years, I've not had any at all because it's so full of sugar, and the kinds in the grocery stores are full of chemicals and garbage--toxins.
+With Fall looming on the horizon, I can just hardly wait to start enjoying my hot cocoa drinks!
+For a long time, I stopped drinking my beloved hot cocoa because it's so full of sugar, and the kinds in the grocery stores are full of chemicals and garbage--toxins.
 So what's a girl to do about that hot chocolate craving?
 Make it yourself!

 I am not much one for lots of sugar.
 But I have been craving chocolate like crazy!
 So I came across a recipe for how to make a hot chocolate mix and just changed it up somewhat....well, quite a bit, actually, to create a more healthy version!

 My version of hot chocolate mix combines Ginger, Cinnamon, Cayenne, and Nutmeg along with Dutch-processed cocoa.
 The herbs have healing qualities, help with circulation, and more, while the 100% cocoa is full of healthy anti-oxidants!

 Although I did have to use some sugar, this hot chocolate mix contains far less than the typical version and recipes I've seen.
 And it's still delicious!

 FTC Disclosure: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.